Ripley's Believe It or Not! (2000 TV series): Production and broadcast

 In early 2003, Sony Pictures Television ordered an 11-episode fourth season.
 In March 2003, 11 additional episodes were ordered for the fourth season, which aired on Wednesday evenings at 9:00 p.m.
-For its timeslot, the series was the top-rated program among its target audience of people between the ages of 18-34, 18-49 and 25-54.
+For its timeslot, the series was the top-rated program among its target audience of people between the ages of 18–34, 18–49 and 25–54.
 In September 2003, Sony Pictures announced a trimmed half-hour version of the existing show that would start airing in reruns on local television channels across the United States.

+Home media

 After the series' cancellation in 2003, Columbia TriStar Home Entertainment (now known as Sony Pictures Home Entertainment) would produce a DVD showing highlights from all 4 seasons known as The Best of Ripley's Believe It or Not!.
 The show would receive a Philippines counterpart on the GMA Network in 2008, hosted by Chris Tiu.

+Syndication

+In the United States, hour-long reruns aired on Sci Fi during the 2000s, on Chiller from 2009 to 2015 and again briefly in spring 2017, on Cloo from 2015 to 2017, the Spanish-language network TeleXitos from 2018 to 2023, while the half-hour reruns aired on Decades from 2017 to 2019.

 Reruns later began airing on Canada's SPACE station as of 2012.
-As of 2017, hour-long reruns aired on Chiller before the channel ceased operations at year's end.